-Each year the SIMPLE IRA plan is in effect, the financial institution for the SIMPLE IRA of each eligible employee must provide the employer the information described in section 408(I)(2)(B).
-This requirement may be satisfied by providing the employer a current copy of Form 5304-SIMPLE (including instructions) together with the financial institution's procedures for withdrawals from SIMPLE IRAs established at that financial institution. including the financial institution's name and address.
-The summary description must be received by the employer in sufficient time to comply with the Employee Notification requirements earlier.
+Each year the SIMPLE IRA plan is in effect, you must provide the employer the information described in section 408(I)(2)(B).
+This requirement may be satisfied by providing the employer a current copy of Form 5305-SIMPLE (including instructions) together with your procedures for withdrawals and transfers from the SIMPLE IRAs established under this SIMPLE IRA plan.
+The summary description must be received by the employer in sufficient time to comply with the Employee Notification requirements on this page.

-There is a penalty of \$50 per day imposed on the financial institution for each failure to provide the summary description described above.
-However, if the failure was due to reasonable cause, the penalty will not be imposed.
+If you fail to provide the summary description described above, you will be liable for a penalty of \$50 per day until the notification is provided.
+If you can show that the failure was due to reasonable cause, the penalty will not be imposed.